 Take note of when your assignments are due, and get started early.
 That way, you have more time to enjoy your weekends, instead of dealing with last-minute stress.

 Also, since you’re not on campus, you generally won’t learn that your classmates have been working night and day on the latest assignment and thus receive that competitive jolt of motivation after running into them in the quad.
-Plus, even if you were on campus you should be practicing social distancing anyway.
 But the point is that you have to motivate yourself to do this!

 3. Get to Know the Faculty